caranicas/phaser-steering-beahviors/readme.md

 Hope you like lots of script tags and alot of copy and paste.
 But atleast all the demos are separated.

 Wandering is still in progress, but it is so close I can taste it.
-Not sure why I start going and never turn out of it.
+Not sure why I start going up and never turn out of it.

 -- Current Working Behaviors --